Getting a Toll-Free Number — What You Need to Know

 The FCC also has a rule requiring all toll-free numbers to be portable from one location or phone service provider to another.
 Other than that, however, they are not involved in the day-to-day administration of toll-free numbers, do not buy or sell numbers, and don’t place restrictions on the content of vanity numbers.

 The package you choose will have a large impact on how you do business and what your overhead costs are.
-Going with a service provider that won’t be there for you when you need them or that wants to charge you extra for features you don’t need or use will cost you money and impact your productivity.
-As well, many providers force you into long-term contracts that can be expensive to get out of.
-For this reason, it’s important to do your research when choosing a toll-free number.
+Going with a toll-free number service provider that won’t be there for you when you need them or that wants to charge you extra for features you don’t need or use will cost you money and impact your productivity.
+As well, many toll-free number service providers force you into long-term contracts that can be expensive to get out of.
+For this reason, it’s important to do your research about how toll-free numbers work before choosing a toll-free number.

 Toll-Free Number Prefixes: Why Are 888 Numbers Toll Free Now?

-When most of us think about toll-free numbers, we think about the prefix 800.
+When most of us think about toll-free number prefixes, we think about the prefix 800.
 For a long time, all toll-free numbers in Canada and the U.S. began with the prefix 800.
-As more businesses realized the many benefits of a toll-free number, however, demand began to outstrip supply; after all, there are only so many 7-number combinations possible.
+As more businesses realized the many benefits of a toll-free number prefix, however, demand began to outstrip supply; after all, there are only so many 7-number combinations possible.

 How to Get an 800 Number